ilmarikyl/ratepad-android/README.md

 - SGD (Singapore Dollar)
 - THB (Thai Baht)
 - TRY (Turkish Lira)
+- TWD (Taiwan Dollar)
 - ZAR (South African Rand)

 In the configuration screen, currencies are displayed in a grouped dropdown with section headers for easy navigation.

+**Note:** Most currencies are fetched from the Frankfurter API (European Central Bank data).
+Currencies not supported by Frankfurter (like TWD) automatically use the fallback API.

 ### 2. Widget Configuration Flow